mfamador/k8s-demo/README.md

     kubectl create -f 02-service.yaml

+## Make a request to the newly created service
+create a port-foward directly to the service port:

+    kubectl port-forward svc/hello 8888:8080

+and in other terminal

+    curl localhost:8888

-## Create a service to load balance across the previously created pods
+## Create an ingress to expose the service to the internet (needs an Ingress controller - K3d has a bundled Traefik)

     kubectl create -f 03-ingress.yaml

-## Access hello service
+## Access hello service through the previsouly created ingress

     curl -H "host:echo.com" localhost:8080

 Should get the response `You've hit hello-<ID> version:1`

 Look at the logs

     kubectl logs -f deploy/hello

-## If we don't have an out-of-the-box ingress controller (like a vanilla minikube)
-If our local cluster doesn't have an ingress controller just create a port-foward directly to the service port:

-    kubectl port-forward svc/hello 8888:8080

-and in other terminal

-    curl localhost:8888

 ## Scale the hello deployment